psilvaricardo/React/ReactCG2021/README.md

 Here are some projects related to ReactJS, some of them are from the Udemy's 2021 versions.

 * `hello-world`: This is just a simple project that was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is using a pre-configured webpack build for development.
-* `react-complete-guide` This project is part of section 3 and is being used to understand the base features and syntax of React.
+* `react-complete-guide` This project is part of sections 3, 4 and is being used to understand the base features and syntax of React.

 # JS Array Functions